vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/28_THE_PHILOSOPHY_OF_THE_UPANISADS/06_The_Absolute_and_the_Universe.md

 Barua

 (Prebuddh.
 Ind.
-Phil., pp. 51 ff.) has an claborate account of Mahidäsa's views, but they are normally unphilosophical.
+Phil., pp. 51 ff.) has an claborate account of Mahidāsa's views, but they are normally unphilosophical.
 His statements as to his cosmological doctrines (p.
 69) are unwarranted by the text, and to style him the 'incipient Aristotle', who compares favourably in a great number of points with

 Aristotle', is inadmissible.
 The effort to make personalities out of the Upanisad teachers is vain, while to treat Aghamarṣana as the first philosopher of India is absurd.